We all know technological advancements have drastically changed human lives,

 Digital Amnesia

-Ok let me rephrase it, We hardly have one or two phone numbers memorised and it is not easy for us to remember a phone number, on the other hand i know few people who don’t save contacts on their smartphones (few of them have memorised my phone number also, even i get confused sometimes what my phone number is)
+Most people today can barely remember one or two phone numbers.It’s not easy for us to memorize someone’s mobile number, on the other hand you might have met people who don’t save contacts on their smartphones (i know people who have memorised my phone number yet even i get confused sometimes about mine)

 Because we have contacts saved in our mobile phone right?

-We don’t need to care about such trivial things or by outsourcing tasks which require mental efforts, we are letting our minds focus on more productive tasks?
+You might be thinking that we don’t need to care about such trivial things or by outsourcing tasks which require mental efforts, we are letting our minds focus on more productive tasks?

 This is what atleast i used to think then i came across this Harvard paper.